codenameyau/dotfiles/README.md

 # dotfiles

+My collection of my dotfiles.

+- I run Linux Mint at home and OSX at work.
+- I use bash and zsh.
+I prefer using bash with [shiny-prompt](https://github.com/codenameyau/shiny-prompt).
-A collection of my dotfiles.
-I run Linux Mint at home and OSX at work, and use bash or zsh for my shell.
-I use Sublime as my primary text editor and use vim for quick edits and notetaking.
+- I use Sublime as my text editor and vim on the side.